codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 #### GitOps: ABAC for Argo CD applications
 In this release, we bring the power of ABAC for access control to GitOps for the first time as a Beta version.
 You can define fine-grained access to Argo CD application entities.
 Similar to ABAC for pipelines, access is controlled through the use of rules, created by defining teams, actions, and attributes.
-To enable this, you need to turn on the `abacHermesTriggers` feature flag.
+To enable this, you need to turn on the `abacV2` feature flag.

  {% include
 image.html